volumio/shairport-sync/docker/README.md

 ### Build Example (for arm7 devices)

 ```
-docker buildx build --platform linux/arm/v7 -f ./docker/Dockerfile --build-arg SHAIRPORT_SYNC_BRANCH=development --build-arg NQPTP_BRANCH=development --no-cache -t shairport-sync:unstable-development .
+docker buildx build --platform linux/arm/v7 -f ./docker/Dockerfile --build-arg SHAIRPORT_SYNC_BRANCH=development --build-arg NQPTP_BRANCH=development --no-cache -t shairport-sync:development .
 ```

 `SHAIRPORT_SYNC_BRANCH` and `NQPTP_BRANCH` are required to ensure the image is built using the expected branch.
 `--no-cache` needs to be used to force buildx to pull the NQPTP branch for new updates.
 This slows down the build time though so can be removed when it is not beneficial during testing.

-### AirPlay 1 Only
+### "Classic" AirPlay

-The AirPlay 1 only dockerfile is in the `classic` folder.
+The "Classic" AirPlay only dockerfile is in the `classic` folder.
 This also includes the `start.sh` script used by the container.
-Please note that the AirPlay 1 image built via the AirPlay 2 branch has missing functionality, e.g. it does not work with multiple instances on the same hardware; does not support iTunes for Windows etc.

 ### GitHub Action Builds